EUMETNET/eurodeo.github.io/_pages/about.markdown

 ## Impact on users

-The increased availability of data boosts entrepreneurship and result in the creation of new companies.
-New open datasets are an important resource for small and medium companies to develop new digital products and services, reuse of data opens business opportunities for several sectors.
+The increased availability of data boosts entrepreneurship and potentially results in the creation of new companies.
+New open datasets are an important resource for small and medium-sized enterprises to develop new digital products and services, reuse of data opens business opportunities for several sectors.
 This ultimately leads attracting more investors.
-There is also more data available for the use of research which enables more results and information for policymaking.
+Reseach, AI applications and many more reuse the data due to

 The project supports AI applications by making meteorological data much easier to use.
 It also includes dedicated datasets ready for AI  ingestion by data consumers to further illustrate to consumers the uses of the data to various purposes.